PrakashChoure2002/support.eventyay.com/pricing/If-I-dont-want-to-pay-this-invoice-online-can-I-send-you-a-check-in-the-mail.md

 ---
-title: If I dont want to pay this invoice online can I send you a check in the mail
+title: If I don't want to pay this invoice online can I send you a check in the mail
 ---

 # If I don't want to pay this invoice online, can I send you a check in the mail?